A Limited Nuclear War will Kill Billions of People

 This is assuming larger weapons and a few more countries involved.

-And this is besides of the growing spread of radiation that is continuing to produce latent radiation damage to our health.
+And this is besides of the growing spread of radiation that is continuing to produce latent radiation damage to our health and to many species of plants.

 No, we will not be too far away to be affected by a limited nuclear war somewhere else in the world.
 We will suffer along with billions of others.